grafana/agent/docs/flow/getting_started.md

 ## Install Grafana Agent

-To install Grafana Agent Flow, first [install Grafana Agent][].
+To use Grafana Agent Flow, first [install Grafana Agent][].
 Grafana Agent Flow is an operating mode which will be available in an upcoming Grafana Agent release.

 ## Running Grafana Agent Flow